GerardluqueDev/PracticalCoding/README.md

 ## Available Directories

-- `/java`: Solutions in Java.
+- `java`: Solutions in Java.
-- `/python`: Solutions in Python.
+- `python`: Solutions in Python.
-- `/html-css`: Solutions using HTML and CSS for web development.
+- `html-css`: Solutions using HTML and CSS for web development.
-- `/javascript`: Solutions in JavaScript.
+- `javascript`: Solutions in JavaScript.
 - And more to come...

 ## Need Help?